The Stolen Generations in Australia: Why children were taken away from their own families

 These include national archives and memorials, healing and reconciliation programs, and financial assistance for survivors.

-In 2002, the first member of the Stolen Generations received financial compensation from the New South Wales (NSW) Victims Compensation Tribunal.
+In 2002, the first member of the Stolen Generations received financial compensation from the New South Wales Victims Compensation Tribunal.

 Efforts to address the issue also include promoting awareness and education about the Stolen Generations and their experiences.